Someone asked me if the faeries are basically all the same.

 If someone takes it a step further and insists that the fae folk are interchangeable, they’re mistaken.

-Leprechauns and banshees and so on, are all very distinct and different kinds of beings.
+Leprechauns and banshees and so on, are each very distinct and different kinds of beings.
 They may all be members/descendants of the Tuatha de Danann, according to some legends, but they’re all very different beings.

 (Personally, I’m not convinced that they’re all members of the TDD [Tuatha de Danann].)